dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 ```

 2. Or, follow the steps on this page to manually set up a full node.

-> Code snippets on this page use example values.
-Replace them with your own.
-See the [Network Configuration](../infrastructure_providers-network/network_constants.mdx) section of the documentation for network constants and other resources you need to configure a full node.

 ## Manual Installation Steps
 The following steps will guide you through manually setting up a full node.